starovoitovs/starovoitovs.github.io/_posts/2022-12-22-white-blood-cell-classification.markdown

 * `Acevedo_20` dataset: the dataset (Acevedo et al., 2020) contains a total of 17,092 images of individual normal cells, acquired using the automatic analyzer CellaVision DM96, in the Core Laboratory at the Hospital Clinic of Barcelona.
 The images were obtained during the period 2015-2019 from blood smears collected from patients without infections, hematologic or oncologic diseases, and free of any pharmacologic treatment at the moment of their blood extraction.
 The images are in jpg format and the size is 360x363.
 All the images were obtained in the color space RGB and were annotated by expert clinical pathologists.
 * `Matek_19` dataset: the Munich AML Morphology Dataset (Matek et al., 2019) contains 18,365 expert-labeled single-cell images taken from peripheral blood smears of 100 patients diagnosed with Acute Myeloid Leukemia at Munich University Hospital between 2014 and 2017, as well as 100 patients without signs of hematological malignancy.
 The images were obtained in the color space RGB and their size is 400x400 pixels.

-The goal of this challenge is to achieve high performance, especially a high f1 macro score, on a third dataset, called `WBC`.
+We aim to achieve a high f1 macro score on a third dataset, called `WBC`.

 * `WBC1` dataset (validation set): a small subpart of the WBC dataset.
 It is **unlabeled** and can be used for training, evaluation and domain adaptation techniques.
 * `WBC2` dataset (test set): a second similar subpart of the WBC dataset.

 ![Class cardinalities](/assets/posts/white-blood-cells/cardinalities.png)
 *Class distribution in the source datasets.*

 Apparently, the class distribution in the datasets is uneven.
 It roughly corresponds to the actual proportions of white blood cells in blood smears.
-We have to take that into account since the assignment is scored based on **macro f1-score**, which gives equal weight to each class regardless of its cardinality.
+We have to take that into account, since we aim to maximize the **macro f1-score**, which gives equal weight to each class regardless of its cardinality.

 ### Preprocessing